Rbcafe/DOCUMENTATION/cryptext/en/readme.md

 <br/><b>Description of the toolbar.</b>

 - The toolbar is divided into 4 parts.
-- Encrypt : Encrypt text.
+- Encrypt : Encrypt the text.
-- Decrypt : Decrypt text.
+- Decrypt : Decrypt the text.
-- Logs : Logs reports all the activities inside Cryptext.
+- Logs : The logs reports all the activities inside Cryptext.
-- Preferences : Access preferences panel.
+- Preferences : Access the preferences panel.

 <h2>Logs.</h2>